 5 Ways PR Can Help Your Business Grow

 We experience the power of PR every day and may not even realize it.
-Case and point, Beyoncé’s latest video album, Lemonade.
-Despite what your musical preferences may be, you probably have noticed a lot of chatter around her upcoming album (which remained unnamed and without a release date until it was) be it a website, social media news feed, friend or radio station; that is exactly what Queen Bey was going for.
+Case and point, anything Beyoncé does.
+Despite what your musical preferences may be, you probably always notice a lot of chatter around her albums, the anniversary of her video album Lemonade (which remained unnamed and without a release date until it was), clothing collaborations and more.
+Be it a website, social media news feed, friend or radio station; it's exactly what Queen Bey goes for.

-Through implementing a strategic and integrated PR campaign composed of social media teasers, cryptic announcements and well-viewed live performances (hey there, Super Bowl), Beyoncé captivated the GLOBAL attention of media and listeners well beyond her fan-base.
-Beyoncé’s camp built awareness, anticipation and demand all by way of a well-executed PR plan that clearly communicated with their target audience and beyond.
+Through implementing a strategic and integrated PR campaign composed of social media teasers, cryptic announcements and well-viewed live performances (hey there, Super Bowl), Beyoncé captivates the GLOBAL attention of media and listeners well beyond her fan base.
+Beyoncé’s camp builds awareness, anticipation and demand all by way of a well-executed PR plan that clearly communicates with their target audience and beyond.

-Another unique result of this strategic album release is that Lemonade was released exclusively on the streaming app TIDAL, which is owned by music mogul and husband, Jay Z. Not only did the release of Lemonade catapult to the top of the charts, but it took TIDAL straight to the top of the Apple App Store rankings.
+Another unique result of one of Beyoncé's strategic album release is that Lemonade was released exclusively on the streaming app TIDAL, which is owned by music mogul and husband, Jay Z. Not only did the release of Lemonade catapult to the top of the charts, but it took TIDAL straight to the top of the Apple App Store rankings.

-Now what can we learn from Beyoncé’s well-executed publicity strategy?
+Now what can we learn from Beyoncé’s well-executed publicity strategies?
 A strong PR plan can (and should be) a cornerstone of a company’s awareness, growth, and yes, even revenue.

 From B2B to B2C, start-ups to mid-size companies, and global brands, here are 5 ways PR can help your business grow: